department-of-veterans-affairs/vagov-content/pages/disability/eligibility/ptsd.md

 - A Statement in Support of Claim for Service Connection for Post-Traumatic Stress Disorder Secondary to Personal Assault (VA Form 21-0781a).<br>
 [Download VA Form 21-0781a](https://www.vba.va.gov/pubs/forms/VBA-21-0781a-ARE.PDF)

-**Note:** In our screening process, we'll focus on getting a full understanding of your PTSD to help determine your eligibility for disability benefits.
+**Note:** In our screening process, we'll focus on getting a full understanding of your PTSD to help determine your eligibility for VA disability benefits.
 We won't offer you treatment during this process.

 **If you’re looking for treatment options,** please talk with your health care provider or learn more about accessing VA services for PTSD. <br>
 [Find out how to access VA services for PTSD](/health-care/health-needs-conditions/mental-health/ptsd/#access-services)